QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/lln_clt.rst

 Exercise 2
 ------------

-Here's a result that's often used in developing statistical tests, and is connected to the multivariate central limit theorem
+Here's a result that's often used in developing statistical tests, and is connected to the multivariate central limit theorem.

-If you study econometric theory, you will see this result used again and again
+If you study econometric theory, you will see this result used again and again.

 Assume the setting of the multivariate CLT :ref:`discussed above <multivariate_clt>`, so that